CarolineHaslebacher/Astroclimate-future-project/README.md

 In this repository, the code that we used for the following publication is stored (in 'master' branch):

-C. Haslebacher, M.-E. Demory, B.-O. Demory, M. Sarazin, and P. L. Vidale, "Impact of climate change on site characteristics of eight major astronomical observatories using high-resolution global climate projections until 2050" (in revision)
+C. Haslebacher, M.-E. Demory, B.-O. Demory, M. Sarazin, and P. L. Vidale, "Impact of climate change on site characteristics of eight major astronomical observatories using high-resolution global climate projections until 2050" (accepted by A&A, in press)